mrcepid-rap/mrcepid-collapsevariants/Readme.md

 construct various expressions to generate variants that they want to test during rare variant burden tests.
 These expressions **MUST** be based on fields within the annotation's tsv file provided as output of the [mrcepid-makebgen](https://github.com/mrcepid-rap/mrcepid-makebgen) step of this pipeline.
-This file is stored on the RAP as file `file-G857Z4QJJv8x7GXfJ3y5v1qV` in project `project-G6BJF50JJv8p4PjGB9yy7YQ2`.
 For possible fields and values that can be used for filtering, please see:

 https://github.com/mrcepid-rap/mrcepid-annotatecadd#outputs